mbenzekri/formulizer/docs/examples/primitive/string.md

 ## Overview

-The `string` type in `FzForm` is used to define fields that accept text input.
+The `string` type in `fz-form` is used to define fields that accept text input.
 This type supports several JSON Schema keywords that allow you to validate and constrain the input, ensuring it meets specific criteria.

 ## Description